 - Complete a receiving water assessment which documents and assesses existing information related to the local receiving waters and contributing area conditions to identify which receiving waters are most likely to benefit from stormwater management planning.
 This has been completed.

 - Complete a receiving water prioritization informed by the assessment and other local and regional information.
 We are to determine which receiving waters will receive the most benefit from stormwater facility retrofits.
 We are currently working on this phase.

-The City will be scheduling a public meeting so that the city can present these first 2 steps to the public and solicit input.
+The City has scheduled a virtual public meeting on June 9th at 6pm so that the city can present an overview of the requirements and these first 2 steps that have been completed to the public and solicit input.

 - There will be future phases of work associated with the planning process as outlined in the Ecology Phase 2 permit.

 - Among other steps, we will have to identify retrofits.
 The retrofits and actions shall be designed to: